Skip to Content

 where the XSD file wsdlmime-2004-08-24.xsd is located either in the same directory or a path relative to the WSDL being loaded.

-Select an Operation
+Select an operation

 • In the next screen of the Web Services Wizard, choose the desired WSDL operation from the drop-down list Select Operation.